ahidashrafs/ahidashrafs/README.md

 <!-- File: ahidashrafs/ahidashrafs/README.md -->

-## Ahid Ashraf Sami
+## Hi!
+I'm Ahid Ashraf Sami

-Final-year Civil & Environmental Engineering student at IUT, Gazipur.
-I use GIS and satellite data to study flood risk, groundwater, and land cover change — mostly in Bangladesh.
+A Final-year *Civil & Environmental Engineering student* at *IUT*, Gazipur.
+I use *GIS* and satellite data to study flood risk, groundwater, and land cover change — mostly in Bangladesh.

 Graduating in ~3 months.
-Looking for GIS or environmental roles.
+Looking for GIS or environmental engineering roles.

 ---